nailed-barnacle/A85-Allman/README.md

 Note: I have made significant style changes to the code but not altered the code itself.
 I prefer the Allman style...

+Note: this version has been tested using 64-bit Linux (Mint) but not on any version of windows.
+It should compile without issue.